icdev2dev/selfet/README.md

 ## Some Key Callouts

-### Number of Personas
+### Number of Persons
-Obviously the number of the personas should not be fixed.
+Obviously the number of the persons should not be fixed.

 ### Common Communication Channel/s
 The personas should know where to read from and where to write to.
 In most cases (but not all), the reading and writing is done from the same communication channel (aka subscription thread).

 ### Personal Communication Channel
-There must a channel that an agent should know where other agents/system can send a message that is exclusive for their use.
+There must be a channel that an agent should know where other agents/system can send a message that is exclusive for their use.
 This is called Personal Communication Channel (aka pcc, listen thread).

 ### Agent Registry